fbpx

 There are no statistics, records or evidence that people who travel in their wheelchairs are at greater risk than any other motoring passenger.
 However there are many specific regulations and requirements to ensure that Wheelchair Accessible Vehicles (WAVs) are as safe as possible.

-Brotherwood are the UK’s WAV Specialists and have been manufacturing WAVs for over 30 years.
+Brotherwood are the UK’s WAV Specialists and have been manufacturing WAVs for almost 40 years.
 During this time we have campaigned for the highest levels of safety across the WAV industry.
 Today Brotherwood WAVs undergo numerous individual tests before being offered for sale.
 But what are the main aspects of the WAV approval process?

-As part of our development process for new WAV models, a final production vehicle is built and tested, being representative of that model type.
-With ECWVTA completed vehicles are then produced for our clients.
+As the final part of our development process for new WAV models, a production prototype vehicle, representative of that model type, is built and tested.
+With ECWVTA or GBWVTA completed, we are then able to produce vehicles for our clients.

-A number of conversion elements will be stringently tested ranging from physical testing of seatbelt anchorages, dynamic testing of seat strength and wheelchair restraint systems, through to exhaust noise tests and fuel tank roll over and pressure tests.
+A number of conversion elements are stringently tested, ranging from physical testing of seatbelt anchorages, dynamic testing of seat strength and wheelchair restraint systems, through to exhaust noise tests, and fuel tank roll-over and pressure tests.

 WAV testing Explained